rtCamp/transcoder/readme.txt

 Initial release

 == Upgrade Notice ==
-= 1.0.6 =
+= 1.0.7 =
-Added filters for transcoded media URLs to manipulate the transcoded files, also transcoded thumbnails for videos uploaded from rtMedia plugin will get stored in respective members upload folder.
+Add thumbnail automatically for the videos uploaded from the rtmedia shortcode, Update URLs of multiple media present in single activity and fix the language directory path.